-The findings in this report are based on data and other information through December 31, 2018.
+The findings in this report are based on data and other information through December 31, 2019.
 The valuation was based upon information furnished by the County, concerning Retirement System benefits, financial transactions, plan provisions and active members, terminated members, retirees and beneficiaries.
 We checked for internal reasonability and year-to-year consistency, but did not audit the data.
 We are not responsible for the accuracy or completeness of the information provided by the County.

 This report was prepared using assumptions adopted by the Board.
 All actuarial assumptions used in this report are reasonable for the purposes of this valuation.
-Additional information about the actuarial assumptions is included in the section of this report entitled Actuarial Cost Methods and Assumptions.
+All actuarial assumptions and methods used in the valuation follow the guidance in the applicable Actuarial Standards of Practice.
+Additional information about the actuarial assumptions is included in the section of this report entitled Actuarial Cost Methods and Actuarial Assumptions.